Helper class

 Helper classes are often created in introductory programming lessons, after the novice programmer has moved beyond creating one or two classes.

 A utility class is a special case of a helper class in which the methods are all static.
 In general, helper classes do not have to have all static methods, but may have instance variables.
 Multiple instances of the helper class may exist as well.

 Example

 This is also an example of a utility class.
+Below are extension methods on the string object.